Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Seven Peaks Ventures - Top VCs in Cloud Computing

-Seven Peaks Ventures is an early-stage venture capital firm based in San Francisco that funds highly scalable software businesses.
-They focus on companies with the potential for significant growth, often getting involved at the seed stage.
+Seven Peaks Ventures is an early-stage venture capital firm that invests in highly scalable software businesses.
+They focus on providing initial funding to companies with the potential for significant growth across several technology sectors.

 • Geographical presence: San Francisco, California